siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     For each event, it consumes zero or more parameters as input parameters and returns a single attribute.
 This can be used to manipulate existing event attributes to generate new attributes like any Function operation.

-    This is implemented by extending `org.wso2.siddhi.core.executor.function.FunctionExecutor`.
+    This is implemented by extending `io.siddhi.core.executor.function.FunctionExecutor`.

     Example :